ruby/www.ruby-lang.org/en/news/_posts/2018-12-06-ruby-2-6-0-rc1-released.md

 * Passing `safe_level` to `ERB.new` is deprecated. `trim_mode` and `eoutvar` arguments are changed to keyword arguments. [[Feature #14256]](https://bugs.ruby-lang.org/issues/14256)

 * Supported Unicode version is updated to 11.
-It is planed to update 12 and 12.1 in future TEENY releases of Ruby 2.6.
+It is planned to update 12 and 12.1 in future TEENY releases of Ruby 2.6.

 * Merge RubyGems 3.0.0.beta3. `--ri` and `--rdoc` options was removed.
 Please use `--document` and `--no-document` options instead of them.